Icinga/icinga2/doc/6-advanced-topics.md

 If you update the configuration files on the configured file sender, it will force a restart on all receiving nodes after validating the new config.

+A sample config part for a config receiver endpoint can look like this:

+    /**
+     * Configure config receiver endpoint
+     */

+    object Endpoint "icinga-node-2" {
+      host = "icinga-node-2.localdomain",
+      port = 8888,
+      accept_config = [ "icinga-node-1" ]
+    }

 By default these configuration files are saved in /var/lib/icinga2/cluster/config.